 Basic Concepts

-An object that is the parent of a derived object.
-The latter inherits all properties of his ancestor.
-Multiple derived objects can inherit the properties of a common ancestor object.
-In order to meet their own needs, new specific variables and methods can be added to these objects.
+An ancestor object is the parent of a derived object.
+The derived object inherits all properties of its ancestor.
+Multiple derived objects can share the same ancestor.
+New variables and methods can be added to meet specific needs.

 Constructor

-A special method that initializes an object instance.
-In some HLLs like C++, constructors are called automatically.
-In ObjAsm, an object can have more than one constructor and it is the coder responsibility to call it.
-Because ObjAsm initializes object variables automatically, a constructor may not be required.
-During regular instantiation, the initial values are copied from a template in memory defined at compile time.
-More on this topic later (see lifecycle).
+A constructor is a special method used to initialize an object instance.
+In high‑level languages like C++, constructors are invoked automatically.
+In ObjAsm, an object can have multiple constructors, but the programmer is responsible for calling them.
+Since ObjAsm initializes object variables automatically, a constructor may not always be necessary.
+During standard instantiation, initial values are copied from a compile‑time template in memory.

 Destructor